queueit/KnownUser.V3.MagentoV1/Readme.md

 # Functionality
 Server side implementation of the QueueIT queueing system.
 This will put customers into a queue before they can enter the site.
-**FPC modules could prevent this module from working properly.**(Please contact queue-it for the practices of handling FPC scenario.)

 # Installation
 How to install the module using different methods.